 Chiang Mai is an enchanting and beautiful city in Northen Thailand.
 A university city that buzzes with excitement and possibility together with a wonderful coolness inviting you to relax and take it easy.
-It is a city that holds many strings to its bow – one of those being The Sticky Waterfall, also known as Bua Tong Waterfalls.
+It is a destination that holds many unique strings to its bow – one of those being The Sticky Waterfall, also known as Bua Tong Waterfalls.